 Click on Property Settings under the property you want to delete.

 Note: Property Settings is an important part of your web analytics, as you can enable demographics and interest features as well as a few other important settings.

 At the top right you will see the option to delete an account (click on “move to trash can”), and after a confirmation you will be able to delete your account.

 When you delete an account or property from Google Analytics, you will be able to restore it within 35 days from the date of the deletion.
 This is useful for any user who has accidentally deleted his account.

 Pretty easy, isn’t it?

-This trick is useful for any webmaster like myself who may be using Google Analytics to manage his web analytics.
+This trick is useful for any webmaster like me who may be using Google Analytics to manage his web analytics.
 If you haven’t integrated Google Analytics into your blog yet, I suggest that you follow these guides and do so right away.
 In the long run, it will benefit you greatly.
 I have also listed a few Google Analytics tutorials which will help any beginner or intermediate user to get more accomplished with Google Analytics.

 - What is Google Analytics and how does it work?

 - How to add Google Analytics to your WordPress blog

 - A custom Google Analytics dashboard which you should definitely use